SimonLim03/Data-Processing-with-Databricks-Spark/README.md

 ## Results of Analysis and Machine Learning
-- Refer to the hand-over report for outcomes of the project
+- Please refer to the hand-over report for findings and insights of the project